-As at October 31, 2017, a total of \$228,149 (July 31, 2017 - \$328,118) was due from the joint-venture partner.
+As at January 31, 2018, a total payable of \$26,362 was owed to the joint-venture partners (July 31, 2017 - receivable of \$328,118 was due from the joint-venture partners).

 LEASE AND SUBLEASE COMMITMENTS

 The Company has an office space lease agreement located at 141 Adelaide Street West from August 15, 2014 to August 14, 2019 and signed a sublease agreement with a third-party tenant whereby the Company shall receive sublease payments for the period from March 1, 2015 to August 14, 2019.
 The sublease payments are recognized as a reduction of General and Administrative expenses on the Statements of Loss and Comprehensive Loss.
 A security deposit totalling \$17,281 was received from the subtenant and is reported as a long-term liability on the Consolidated Statements of Financial Position.
 As of October 31, 2017, the Company was committed to annual lease payments for 141 Adelaide Street West of approximately \$223,020 and expects to receive annual sublease payments of \$223,020.